-Issue of authorization, requested by a man from the Protestant church, to show a film to villagers.

-Distribution of draft orders to young villagers through the hamlet chiefs.

-Conferring with a representative of the provincial agrarian service to ascertain the location of private lands, and a representative of the cadastral service to check on some properties in the village.
+- Issue of authorization, requested by a man from the Protestant church, to show a film to villagers. - Distribution of draft orders to young villagers through the hamlet chiefs. - Conferring with a representative of the provincial agrarian service to ascertain the location of private lands, and a representative of the cadastral service to check on some properties in the village.

-Certification of records for per diem submitted by cadastral agents.

-Consideration of a case related to Cam An public land use by people of a neighboring village for planting pine trees.
+- Certification of records for per diem submitted by cadastral agents. - Consideration of a case related to Cám An public land used by people of a neighboring village for planting pine trees.
 The village chief referred this affair to a special commission at the province level.
-A similar case occurred in another village which resulted in a fight between village notables, some of whom received jail sentences from the court.

-Compilation of a list of all village and district information agents in compliance with instructions from the General Directorate of Information in Saigon.

-Selection of a village councilor to attend a training course on election procedures.

-Maintenance of the sea control register.

-Publication of the private land register and maps, and receipt of ownership claims from the Private Land Survey Commission which was composed of 5 or 6 village notables assigned to help the cadastral service survey lands and draw maps.

-Meetings at the village level to discuss:

-- (1) Training material - (2) Military reserves

-- (3) Compilation of a list of first-aid agents and midwives in the village to attend an in-service training course. - (4) Dissemination of information on election procedures through theatrical performances.

-Meeting at provincial headquarters to study election procedures.
+A similar case occurred in another village which resulted in a fight between village notables, some of whom received jail sentences from the court. - Compilation of a list of all village and district information agents in compliance with instructions from the General Directorate of Information in Saigon. - Selection of a village councillor to attend a training course on election procedures. - Maintenance of the sea control register. - Publication of the private land register and maps, and receipt of ownership claims from the Private Land Survey Commission which was composed of five or six village notables assigned to help the cadastral service survey lands and draw maps. - Meetings at the village level to discuss: 1.
+Training material (tài liệu học tập) 2.
+Military reserves 3.
+Compilation of a list of first aid agents and midwives in the village to attend an in-service training course.
+4. Dissemination of information on election procedures through theatrical performances. - Meeting at provincial headquarters to study election procedures.

-Below is a list of the main records and files kept by the administrative councilor:
+Below is a list of the main records and files kept by the administrative councillor:

-1. Incoming mail journal.
+1. Incoming mail journal

-2. Outgoing mail journal.
+2. Outgoing mail journal

 3. Current affairs file

 4. Completed work file

-5. Secret correspondence.
+5. Secret correspondence

 6. Correspondence with higher authorities

 7. Documents pertaining to economic activities

 8. Documents pertaining to the election

 9. Miscellaneous documents

 10. Declarations of identity card losses

 11. Journal of correspondence going out of the province

 12. Record of immigrants coming from other villages

 13. Record of emigrants

 14. Correspondence with hamlets

 15. Lists of voters

 16. Lists of fishermen

 17. Record of meetings (of the Advisory Council, etc.)